Ivan Nebesnyy

-Ivan Nebesnyy (born July 15, 1971) is a Ukrainian composer and music producer.
+Ivan Vasylovych Nebesnyy (born July 15, 1971) is a Ukrainian composer and music producer.

 Graduated from Lviv Conservatory in 1995 (composer class under Myroslav Skoryk).
 In 1996 Ivan Nebesnyy founded an ensemble "Cluster" which performed music by modern composers from Ukraine and abroad.
-In 2006 – 2011 Ivan Nebesnyy was a music director of the “Kyiv Music Fest”.
+In 2006 – 2011 Ivan Nebesnyy was a music director of the "Kyiv Music Fest".

 Selected works

 Works by Ivan Nebesny are considered as postmodern.
 Among them: